-This leads us to the important question: When does powering up GPU actually help?
+This leads us to the critical question: When does powering up GPU actually help?

 Usually, the decisive processing step for uncompressed RAW formats is the debayering, taking place on the GPU.
 Detailed settings like the debayer resolution can heavily influence the necessary GPU power.

 Though uncompressed RAW formats also require debayering performed on the GPU, they first have to go through a decompression phase that is CPU dependant.
-As this can require a lot of heavy lifting from the CPU this can lead to the debayer process on the GPU not being the limiting force anymore.
+This can require much heavy lifting from the CPU and lead to the debayering process on the GPU not being the limiting force anymore.

 Which Format Mainly Requires Which Processing Power?